Normanator/CsvPick/README.md

           }

-You can randomly sample large files.
+You can pseudo-randomly sample large files, probabalistically picking lines streamed through the pipeline.
+Like skip/take, this occurs upstream of tokenizing so is a tad faster than scripting Filter to do it.
-(N.B. for http inputs, each line is still brought down over the wire)
+(N.B. for http inputs, each line is, of course, still brought down over the wire, but you will save disk-space by sampling.)

 Ex.P1  -- Choose roughly 2.5% of the records.
 Can specify a repeatable seed.